Women in space: European Space Agency (ESA)

+The European Space Agency has sent two women to space, while it has sent many more men.

-The first Western European and French woman sent by a state space agency CNES and ESA was Claudie Haigneré in 1996.
+The first woman sent by ESA, as well as France and its state space agency CNES, was Claudie Haigneré, who went to the Russian space station Mir in 1996.
+She flew again in 2001 as the first European woman to visit the International Space Station.

 Since then the only other woman sent by a European agency ASI and ESA has been Italian Samantha Cristoforetti launched on Soyuz TMA-15M in November 2014.
+She returned to space in April 2021 on the SpaceX Crew-4 mission to the International Space Station.

-The 2022 European Space Agency Astronaut Group has specifically invited women to join.
+The 2022 European Space Agency Astronaut Group had specifically invited women to join.
 They also extended the first invitation to people with disabilities (parastronauts) to apply for the group.
+Of the selected five career astronauts and one para-astronaut two are women: Sophie Adenot and Rosemary Coogan.

 China

+China has sent three women to space.

 In 2012, the Chinese space program sent their first woman Liu Yang to space aboard Shenzhou 9 to dock with Tiangong-1.

 China's first female astronaut candidates, chosen in 2010 from the ranks of fighter pilots, were required to be married mothers.
 The Chinese stated that married women were "more physically and psychologically mature" and that the rule that they had have had children was because of concerns that spaceflight would harm their reproductive organs (including unreleased ova).
 The unknown nature of the effects of spaceflight on women was also noted.
 However, the director of the China Astronaut Centre has stated that marriage is a preference but not a strict limitation.
 Part of why they were so strict was because it was their first astronaut selection and they were trying be "extra cautious".
 China's first woman astronaut, Liu Yang, was married but had no children at the time of her flight in June 2012.
+Her second mission launched in June 2022 on Shenzhou 14.

 Wang Yaping became the second Chinese female astronaut as a member of the Shenzhou 10 spaceship crew, which orbited the Earth in June 2013, and of the Tiangong-1 orbiting space station with which it docked.
-In 2021, Wang again flew on Shenzhou 13 where she became the first Chinese female astronaut to perform a spacewalk.
+In October 2021, Wang again flew on Shenzhou 13, this time to the Tiangong Space Station, where she became the first Chinese female astronaut to perform a spacewalk.

+Wang Haoze, who served on the Shenzhou 19 mission aboard the Tiangong Space Station, was the third Chinese woman to travel to space and the first female aerospace engineer in the Chinese Space Program.
+Being ethnically Manchu, she was also China's first female astronaut from an ethnic minority and second overall.